AbuTalha3/AwesomeBooksList/README.md

 ### Usage

-- To use this project, you create a branch to add more features.
+- To use this project, you create a new branch to add more features.
 - But in order to run the project open index.html with a live server

 ### Run Linters